mstgnz/starter-kit/README.md

 ```
 /asset
     /css    - Contains CSS files for styling the frontend of the application.
     /img    - Stores image assets used in the application.
     /js     - Holds JavaScript files for adding interactivity to the frontend.
     swagger.yaml - API documentation written in the OpenAPI Specification (formerly Swagger).
     Note: This directory is typically used for frontend projects.
 If your project is an API-only project, this directory can be removed.
 /cmd
     main.go - The entry point for the application, where the main function resides.
 /handler
     - Handles HTTP requests, mapping them to corresponding services or business logic.
 /model
     - Contains the data models and entities that represent the structure of the data used in the application.
 /pkg
     /auth
         bcrypt.go   - Handles password hashing and verification using bcrypt.
         jwt.go      - Manages JWT (JSON Web Token) creation, parsing, and validation.
     /cache
         cache.go    - Implements caching mechanisms, potentially using technologies like Redis.
     /conn
         db.go       - Manages database connections and queries.
         kafka.go    - Handles Kafka messaging system connections and operations.
         redis.go    - Manages Redis connections and operations.
     /load
         sql.go      - Loads and manages SQL queries or scripts.
+        render.go   - Render templ template
     /logger
         logger.go   - Provides logging functionalities for the application.
     /manager
         manager.go  - Centralizes and manages application-wide dependencies and services.
     /response
         json.go     - Formats and handles JSON responses.
         mail.go     - Manages email sending functionalities.
         sms.go      - Handles SMS sending operations.
         response.go - Defines structures and functions for handling HTTP responses.
     /validate
         validate.go - Implements input validation using libraries like go-playground/validator.
 /service
     - Contains business logic and application services that orchestrate operations between handlers, models, and other packages.
 /view
     /component  - Stores reusable frontend components (HTML, templates, etc.).
     /page       - Holds the page-specific templates or views for the application.
     swagger.html - The HTML file that displays the Swagger UI for API documentation.
     Note: This directory is typically used for frontend projects or projects with user interfaces.
 If your project is an API-only project, this directory can be removed.
 .dockerignore - Lists files and directories to ignore in the Docker context during image build.
 .env            - Contains environment variables for application configuration.
 .env.example    - An example .env file, showing required environment variables without sensitive data.
 .gitignore      - Specifies files and directories to be ignored by Git version control.
 dockerfile      - Script with instructions to build a Docker image for the application.
 go.mod          - Defines the module path and lists the dependencies of the Go project.
 go.sum          - Records the checksums of the dependencies listed in go.mod.
 LICENSE         - The license under which the project is distributed.
 makefile        - Contains rules to automate tasks such as building, testing, and running the application.
 query.sql       - SQL query files that can be used for raw queries.
 README.md       - The main documentation file that provides an overview of the project and instructions for setup and usage.
 ```

 ## Getting Started